nursultanturdaliev/dr-aksana-ismailbekova-portfolio/docs/Adding-New-Files.md

 - Copy your document into this `files` folder

 **Step 3: Get the Code You Need**
-- Use the File Helper Tool (see next section) to automatically create the website code
-- This tool will ask you simple questions and give you the code to copy
+- Copy one of the HTML templates below based on your file type
+- Replace the parts marked in CAPITAL LETTERS with your specific information
+- The complete code is ready to paste into your website

 **Step 4: Add the Code to Your Website**
 - Open the file called `index.html`
-- Find the section where you want your file to appear
+- Find the section where you want your file to appear (like "Recent Research Papers" or "Academic Documents")
-- Paste the code you got from the File Helper Tool
+- Paste the HTML code template with your information filled in

 ### Method 2: The Template Way